-Due to the fluctuating nature of thermal loads, office developments need careful consideration in relation to CHP.
+Due to the fluctuating nature of thermal loads, CHP in offices needs careful consideration.
 The 15G combined heat and power unit can provide up to 133,000 kWh per annum of electrical load and 263,000 kWh of thermal.
-SAV always offer to check expected site load patterns, to ensure sufficient operational service by a LoadTracker CHP installation.
-Several projects have been undertaken as a result of cost-saving initiatives in the public sector.
+For CHP in offices, SAV always offer to check expected site load patterns, to ensure sufficient operational service by a LoadTracker CHP installation.
+Several CHP in offices projects have been undertaken as a result of cost-saving initiatives in the public sector.

 HVAC Distribution Manifolds: